harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > Let's try and lift this up.
 >
-> I get inspired, you know, sometimes when I see a happy couple that are really
+> I get inspired.
 >
-> in love,
+> You know, sometimes when I see a happy couple
 >
-> like Anna and Floris over there.
+> that are really in love,
 >
-> What a great couple.
+> like Anna and Floris over there.
 >
-> Aren't they wonderful?
+> What a great couple, aren't they wonderful?
 >
 > Give it up for Anna and Floris.
 >
-> Because, you know, Floris, before he got into this relationship, he was like a
+> Because, you know, Floris,
 >
-> mean fighting machine,
+> before he got into this relationship,
 >
-> like an attack dog.
+> he was like a mean fighting machine, like an attack dog.
 >
 > He had all his surgery knives.
 >
 > He was a rough guy.
 >
-> And then Anna looked at him and thought, "Hmm, I wonder what I can do to turn
+> And then Anna looked at him and thought,
 >
-> Floris into a poodle,
+> hmm, I wonder what I can do to turn Floris into a poodle
 >
-> so I can take him to brunch and show him off to my friends and go,
+> so I can take him to brunch and show him off to my friends
 >
-> 'Oh, look what I did with this little doggy-woggy.
+> and go, oh, look what I did with this little doggie woggie.
 >
 > Isn't he cute?
 >